hapax/hapax.github.io/_posts/2019-08-13-zeta-regularisation.md

     \frac{1}{2\sinh(\beta\omega/2)}.
 $$

-This is not exactly an advertisment for path integrals, but it is a small advertisment for the regularisation method.
+While this is not exactly an advertisment for path integrals, it is a small advertisment for black magic.
 Usually, one has to insert factors by hand to get the Hamiltonian and path integral method to agree.
-Here, the two approaches automatically agree!
+Now the two approaches automatically agree!

 ---